polkadot-fellows/RFCs/text/0100-xcm-multi-type-asset-transfer.md

 /// The onward XCM also potentially contains a `BuyExecution` instruction based on the presence
 /// of the `remote_fees` parameter (see below).
 ///
+/// If a transfer requires going through multiple hops, an XCM program can compose this instruction
+/// to be used at every chain along the path, describing that specific leg of the transfer.
+///
 /// Parameters:
-/// - `dest`: The location of the transfer destination.
+/// - `dest`: The location of the transfer next hop.
 /// - `remote_fees`: If set to `Some(asset_xfer_filter)`, the single asset matching
 ///   `asset_xfer_filter` in the holding register will be transferred first in the remote XCM
 ///   program, followed by a `BuyExecution(fee)`, then rest of transfers follow.